 - Close friend or other relative who is reasonably familiar with the decedent’s wishes, including his or her religious or moral beliefs, when no one higher on the list is available, willing, or competent to act; (Note: This person must complete an “At-Need Written Statement of Person Having the Right to Control Disposition” form)

 - Public Administrator

-With the increase in the divorce rate and the growing number of second marriages and stepchildren, there is a benefit to appointing an agent, or pre-signing your own authorisation.
+With the increase in the divorce rate and the growing number of second marriages and stepchildren, there is a benefit to appointing an agent or pre-signing your own authorization.
 This will ensure that your disposition wishes are carried out without any family disagreements.